Black cohosh is a perennial plant native to eastern North America

 Black cohosh has a vibrant white color to it.

 The flowers are white or creamy-yellow and grow in tall, spiky clusters.
-The root of the plant is the most commonly used part for medicinal purposes and has a dark brown to black color, hence the name "black cohosh."
-Native Americans have traditionally used black cohosh to treat various conditions, including menstrual cramps, hot flashes, and arthritis.
+The root of the plant is the most commonly used part for medicinal purposes and has a dark brown to black color, hence the name.
+Native Americans have traditionally used it to treat various conditions, including menstrual cramps, hot flashes, and arthritis.

 Black Cohosh Flourish in Light.

 It thrives in partial to full shade.
 Choose a location that receives shade for most of the day, with only a few hours of direct sunlight.